 Detailed review

-The heavier luggage you feel, the more stable the back system you have.
+The heavier the load, the more stable the back system becomes

-For review, I tried walking along the general mountain trail carrying 10-20kg of luggage on my back.
-What I learned is that this pack is really "strong."
+For this review, I hiked a regular mountain trail carrying 10-20kg of luggage, and what I learned was that this pack is truly "strong."

-The highly rigid hip belt is directly connected to the support post, wrapping around the hip bones and firmly secures them, so no matter how heavy the weight the load is, it completely transmits to your lower back.
-Furthermore, the "pivoting mechanism" that slightly rotates the hip belt as your hips sway left and right when walking, helps to keep your backpack shaking, providing excellent stability as long as you walk straight without making acrobatic movements.
-In other words, this pivot mechanism would be more stable if the left and right hip belts moved independently, but considering that they would not have been able to achieve this stiffness, I think it is understandable.
+The exceptionally stiff hip belt is directly connected to the support, enveloping the hip bones and firmly securing them, ensuring that the weight is transferred completely to the hips, no matter how heavy the load.
+Furthermore, the hip belt's "pivot mechanism" rotates slightly as the hips sway from side to side while walking, preventing the backpack from wobbling, providing excellent stability as long as you're walking straight and not making acrobatic movements.
+While this pivot mechanism would be ideal if the left and right hip belts moved independently, it would provide even greater stability, but considering that this would likely have meant the pack wouldn't be as stiff, I guess it's unavoidable

-The rigidity of the hip belt is one of the most powerful large backpacks I've ever encountered.
-No matter how heavy it is, it won't get worn out.
+The hip belt is one of the most durable of any large backpack I've ever encountered.
+It doesn't wear out no matter how heavy it is

-The straps from the back to the shoulders are ergonomically flowing and extend under the armpits, providing a firm fit to the body lines.
-Although the pads are flexible and breathable, at first glance they are a little stiff to the touch.
-However, this is also the result of being conscious of heavy luggage, and on the other hand, it is not too soft and worn out (and slips) from heavy luggage.
-If you are inevitably concerned, you can DIY and add pads to the back of the tailbone, which is subject to load, and make it thicker.
+The straps from the back to the shoulders are ergonomically designed to flow smoothly under the armpits, fitting snugly to the contours of the body.
+The padding is flexible and breathable, but at first glance it feels a little hard.
+However, this is also the result of considering heavy loads, and conversely, it is not too soft so that it will get worn out (slip) when carrying heavy loads.
+If you are really bothered by this, you can make it perfect by adding thicker padding yourself, especially around the back of the tailbone where the weight is applied

-Back pads with cushions to the required areas along the body lines.
-The upper side of the hip belt, which hits the top of the tailbone, is a bit of a concern, so it's a good idea to make some effort by applying pads to each person.
+The back pad is cushioned to fit the necessary areas along the lines of the body.
+The top edge of the hip belt, which touches the top of the tailbone, can be a bit of a concern, so it's a good idea to use a pad to cover that area

-The body is located higher than the hip belt, so the load is good and it can be carried over the waist (top of the tailbone).
+Because the body is positioned higher than the hip belt, the weight is well distributed across the lower back (top of the tailbone)

-Your body shape doesn't change that easily, so once you've adjusted it, you might think there's no need to adjust the fitting, but from experience, for some reason, the fit is slightly different each time you carry it on your back.
-In such cases, it would be great if you could quickly adjust the back, but on the other hand, it would be a bit disappointing if it would take a lot of effort.
+You might think that your body shape doesn't change that easily, so once you get it right, you won't need to adjust the fit, but from experience, the fit is always slightly different each time you wear it.
+It's great if you can quickly adjust the back in those situations, but it's a bit disappointing if it takes too much effort.
 This model is the former.
-Simply peel off the velcro on the strap and slide it to instantly adjust the back length.
-Unlike other models, the fitting of the shoulder width and back is very easy.
+You can instantly adjust the back length by simply peeling off the Velcro on the strap and sliding it.
+Unlike other models, adjusting the shoulder width and back length is extremely easy

 Main storage

-As it is a large backpack that is designed for travel, it also has a wealth of convenient storage functions.
-The main storage area is smaller at the bottom and grows larger as you go upwards, and the entrance is quite large.
-You can also open and close it with just one touch operation by pulling the loop on the cord lock.
+As you'd expect from a large backpack designed for travel, it also has plenty of convenient storage features.
+The main compartment is small at the bottom and gets larger towards the top, with a fairly large opening.
+It can be opened and closed with a single touch by simply pulling the loop on the cord lock

-Pull the loop attached to the cord lock from its tight state (left) to fully open the entrance without any stress.
+When the door is closed (left), simply pull the loop attached to the cord lock to fully open the entrance without any stress

-Access to the main storage from the side is convenient for organizing your belongings inside a tent, etc.
+Being able to access the main storage from the side makes it convenient for organizing luggage inside a tent, etc

 Top lid (canopy)

-Another thing that is worth noting is this top lid.
-It's so big and has a large mouth that it's easy to use, and you'll want to put lots of small items in it.
+Another thing worth mentioning is the top lid.
+It's huge and has a wide opening, making it easy to use and making you want to put lots of small items inside

-What came out from the inside pocket was a 28L sub-pack for summits that could be assembled and used.
-It's no longer uncommon with great large backpacks these days, but it's still useful to have one.
+Furthermore, something slipped out of the inside pocket: a 28L summit sub-pack that can be assembled.
+This is no longer uncommon in large, high-quality backpacks these days, but it's still handy to have one

-There are two pockets on the outer front.
-The pocket on the left of the photo below is about A4 size, making it convenient for storing small items and thin items.
+There are two pockets on the exterior front.
+The pocket on the left in the photo below is about A4 size and is convenient for storing small items and thin luggage.
 The rain cover is also stored here.
-On the other hand, the pocket on the right of the photo below is a large pocket that can be opened both at the top and the sides, making it easy to store bulky items that you can easily take out, such as outerwear and winter clothing.
+Meanwhile, the pocket on the right in the photo below is a large pocket that can be opened at the top and side, making it easy to store bulky items that you need to access quickly, such as outerwear or winter clothing

-There are two pockets on the front that can be accessed from the left and right.
-A rain cover that was not found in the previous model is standard equipment.
+There are two pockets on the front that can be accessed from either side.
+A rain cover, which was not available on the previous model, is now included as standard

-The side straps can store long items such as trekking poles.
-However, as you can see from the photo, the top and bottom straps are not vertically lined up, and the bottom pockets are only facing diagonally, so long, uneven items such as tent poles are difficult to store on the sides, so be careful.
+The side straps can hold long items such as trekking poles.
+However, as you can see in the photo, the top and bottom straps are not aligned vertically, and the bottom pocket is only angled, so it is difficult to store long, flat items such as tent poles on the sides, so care must be taken

-The side straps are lined up at an angle, making them convenient for storing poles, but on the other hand, long items with large diameters are difficult to attach.
+The side straps are arranged diagonally, which is convenient for storing poles, but on the other hand, it makes it difficult to attach long items with a large diameter

-On the left side of the hip belt is THULE's unique attachment system, the VersaClick System, which allows you to select and add the storage you need from a variety of attachments (sold separately).
-How much will it be that you can change your equipment to suit your purpose will tickle your sense of adventure?
-To be honest, I love this kind of system.
+On the left side of the hip belt is THULE's unique attachment system, the VersaClick system, which allows you to choose and add the storage you need from a variety of attachments (sold separately).
+Being able to change your equipment to suit your purpose really stimulates your sense of adventure.
+Honestly, I love this kind of system

 Summary: What kind of activities do you recommend?